-Corpus Christi is committed to providing quality teaching and learning experiences that supports the individual educational needs of all students.
-While the first level of provision is within a whole class instructional and independent practice platform, we recognise the important of a second tier of support that provides additional instruction and guided learning in small groups and even one-on-one support.
-This is where the schools Learning Support Team play a vital role.
-The team is led by a Learning Support Teacher and involves the school councillor and a team of Learning Support Aides (LSA) who implement a number of support programs both in the classroom and in break out rooms.
+Corpus Christi is committed to providing quality teaching and learning experiences that support the individual educational needs of all students.
+While the first level of support is within a whole class instructional and independent practice platform, we recognise the importance of the second tier of support that provides additional instruction and guided learning in small groups and even one-on-one support.
+Our Learning Support Team is led by a Learning Support Teacher and involves the school councillor and a team of Learning Support Aides (LSA) who implement a number of support programs both in the classroom and in break out rooms.

 Providing meaningful and inclusive learning for all is our core business.
 Corpus Christi caters for the intellectual, spiritual, emotional, social and physical dimensions of each student.
 We foster the wellbeing of all our students and other members within our school community so that each person is ‘empowered and challenged to become lifelong learners with optimism and hope for the future’.